dominodatalab/domino-research/bridge/README.md

 ## Quick Start

 This quickstart has 4 steps.
 When you're done, Bridge will monitor your MLflow registry and, upon seeing a new version of a model or an update to a version's stage, will create/update SageMaker endpoints.
-This means you'll have an always-up-to-date hosted endpoint for the `Latest`, `Staging` and `Production` version of each of the models in your MLflow registry.
+You'll have always-up-to-date hosted endpoints for the `Latest`, `Staging` and `Production` versions of each of the models in your MLflow registry.

 Check out a 7 min demo of this Quick Start [here](https://bit.ly/39tL8nz).